 Fabric hats – These were traditionally less commercial and were associated with both hat makers and dress makers.
 Within hat manufacturing there is no longer any ‘mass’ production of fabric hats, except for sinamay/abaca (an open weave fabric made from natural fibres) which is used to produce long runs of single designs.

-Uniform hats and riding hats – These are now made in one or two companies in the UK including Patey, Try & Lilly and Herbert Johnson.
+Uniform hats and riding hats – These are now made in one or two companies in the UK including Patey, Try & Lilly, Cooper Stevens and Herbert Johnson.

 There are many individual milliners making pattern-piece caps and hats.

 Felt hood making techniques – In the beginning the processes were mainly hand processes, but with the development and growth of the felt hat industry, the processes became mechanised to speed production to satisfy the demand for hats.

 - Unpacking the wool/fur

 - Blending – previously bowing